zach030/tycho-protocol-sdk/docs/indexing/substreams-integration/README.md

 Read our [Substreams README.md](../../../substreams/README.md) for more information on how to write the Rust module.

+### How to implement the integration

+1. Create a new directory for your integration by cloning the template, rename all the references to `ethereum-template` to `[CHAIN]-[PROTOCOL_SYSTEM]`:

+    ```bash
+    cp -r ./substreams/ethereum-template ./substreams/[CHAIN]-[PROTOCOL_SYSTEM]
+    ```
+1. Implement the logic in the Rust module `lib.rs`.
+The main function to implement is the `map_changes` function, which is called for every block.

+    ```rust
+    #[substreams::handlers::map]
+    fn map_changes(
+        block: eth::v2::Block,
+    ) -> Result<tycho::BlockContractChanges, substreams::errors::Error> {}
+    ```
+    The `map_changes` function takes a raw block as input and returns a `BlockContractChanges` struct, which is derived from the `BlockContractChanges` protobuf message in [vm.proto](../../../proto/tycho/evm/v1/vm.proto).

+1. The `BlockContractChanges` is a list of `TransactionContractChanges`, which includes these main fields:
+    - list of `ContractChange` - All storage slots that have changed in the transaction for every contract tracked by any ProtocolComponent
+    - list of `ProtocolComponent` - All the protocol component changes in the transaction
+    - list of `BalanceChange` - All the contract component changes in the transaction

+    See the [Ambient reference example](../../../substreams/ethereum-ambient/src/lib.rs) for more information.

 ### Testing

 Read the [Substreams testing docs](../../../substreams/README.md#testing-your-implementation) for more information on how to test your integration.